dmerejkowsky/blog/content/post/0063-let-s-build-chuck-norris-part-3-a-c-wrapper.md

 _Note: This is part 3 of the [Let's Build Chuck Norris!]({{< ref "0060-introducing-the-chuck-norris-project.md" >}}) series._

-# Introduction: when languages talk together.
+# Introduction: when languages talk together

 C is kind like the lingua franca of programming languages.
 Many languages implementations are themselves *written* in C, and almost all of them know how to call C code.
 (Ofter this is called using a *Foreign Function Interface*, or FFI for short.